kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 **Field mentor**

-In 2017, I supervised predator surveys in Isle Royale National Park with one mentee.
-And in 2015-2016, I mentored two undergraduates in small mammal trapping with anesthesia at the University of Wisconsin-Madison.
+I've also trained and supervised interns and volunteers in various field methods- including ex-situ coral spawning at The Nature Conservancy in St. Croix, predator surveys in Isle Royale National Park, and small mammal trapping with anesthesia at the University of Wisconsin-Madison.

 <p>&nbsp;</p>
 ---